Category Archive: News and Information

 What is bridging?

-Stagnant material that can spoil or contaminate the next batch
+• Stagnant bulk material that can spoil or contaminate the next batch

 What causes bridging in material hoppers?

-Know your material’s flow properties.
+• Know your bulk material’s flow properties.
 Choose non-cohesive materials whenever possible.
 If cohesive materials are necessary, consider additives or treatments to reduce their cohesive properties.

-Control moisture.
-Implement proper moisture control measures to ensure the material remains within the acceptable range for smooth flow.
+• Control moisture.
+Implement proper moisture control measures to ensure the bulk material remains within the acceptable range for smooth flow.
 This might include using desiccants, heaters, or dehumidifiers.

-Select the right design of material hoppers.
-Select an appropriate hopper design based on the material’s characteristics.
-Conical material hoppers with an angle between 50 to 60 degrees, and the right outlet size, can help promote steady flow.
+• Select the right design of material hoppers.
+Select an appropriate hopper design based on the bulk material’s characteristics.
+Conical material hoppers with an angle between 50 to 60 degrees, and the right outlet size, can help promote steady material flow.

-Consider hopper liners.
-Using hopper liners made of low-friction materials like Teflon can help reduce material adhesion and bridging.
+• Consider hopper liners.
+Using hopper liners made of low-friction materials like Teflon can help reduce bulk material adhesion and bridging.

-Use the right flow aid.
-Many manufacturers use industrial flow aids to break up material blocks and encourage regular, reliable flow.
+• Use the right flow aid.
+Many manufacturers use industrial material flow aids to break up bulk material blocks and encourage regular, reliable flow.
 Aside from speeding up production, it prevents stagnant or spoiled material and the safety risks from manual intervention and cleaning.

 Solve bridging in material hoppers with AirSweep